gianpaj/cartrawler.github.io/_collections/_section_style_guide/theming.md

 ---

-Color principles for the CarTrawler SDK are based on the iOS Human Interface Design Guidelines.
 Theming is achieved by creating a CTStyle object and initializing the SDK with it.

 The CTStyle class has the following properties: